 THE MECHANISED COALFACE

-We continue our journey until we arrive at the mechanised coalface, where we can observe a modernisation in the methods used to extract minerals.
+We continue our journey with the audioguide until we arrive at the mechanised coalface, where we can observe a modernisation in the methods used to extract minerals.
 We find ourselves in a more modern age, given that in 1912 the Peñarroya Metal Miners Society is fromed and there is a gradual mechanisation of the tasks in the mine.
 Fans are introduced which help purify the air in the galleries, the first transporting machines and the reinforcement is all metal, replacing the wood which we saw earlier.
 The drilling, advancing and reinforcement continue, what has changed is the way of transporting and loading coal into the wagons.

 We see in this area a miner using a scrapper, a new method for carrying loads, and also a panzer, an armoured transporter.
 The wagons are no longer towed by mules but by steam-powered engines.

 THE BITUMINOUS-SLATE FACE

 Now we come to where bituminous-slate is being extracted.
 In the mining basin of Puertollano two types of minerals were extracted: coal and bituminous slate.
 Actually, in this particular shaft, the north shaft, only coal was extracted, but there were many shafts in the basin from which bituminous-slate was extracted, this gave rise to the petrochemical complex that exists in the city to this day.
 Slate is a type of stone and as such, with it's tough outer layer it could only be removed via explosion.
 These type of faces could give rise to the illness silicosis, due to the fact that the explosions needed to extract the slate were more powerful than those used for coal.
 In an attempt to reduce the likelihood of injuries to miners, compressed air and water were injected into the holes, in order to convert the dust to mud and so reduce dust accumulation in the gallery.